 Let's take a look at this.
 Even though health care costs are seemingly out of control, the bottom line is you did incur this debt.
 I know you didn't mean to or want to, but you did.
-This is precisely the type of situation that causes people major financial distress -- a large expense that is unexpected with no funds available to pay it.
+This is precisely the type of situation that causes people serious financial distress -- a major expense that is unexpected with no funds available to pay it.

 Now, I'll address your question of whether they'll take you to court for the large debt.
 First, find out if the debt is past the statute of limitations to collect in your state.
 If it's not, it is quite likely the collector will sue you in court.
 Will they attach your paychecks?
 It is likely the collector would be awarded a judgment in court for the amount owed, plus legal fees.
 The judgment could then be used by the collector to garnish your wages or collect in other ways down the road.

-A creditor can garnish only a maximum of 25 percent of your income after allowable deductions (federal, state and local taxes, Social Security, unemployment insurance, and state retirement).
-In a Chapter 13 bankruptcy, you must repay debt from your "disposable" income, which is defined by the courts as income "less amounts reasonably necessary for the maintenance or support of the debtor or dependents and less charitable contributions up to 15 percent of the debtor's gross income."
+A creditor can garnish only a maximum of 25% of your income after allowable deductions (federal, state and local taxes, Social Security, unemployment insurance, and state retirement).
+In a Chapter 13 bankruptcy, you must repay debt from your "disposable" income, which is defined by the courts as income "less amounts reasonably necessary for the maintenance or support of the debtor or dependents and less charitable contributions up to 15% of the debtor's gross income."

-You have had this over your head for the last two years.
+You have had this over your head for the last 2 years.
 It's time to get it resolved.
-You can't ignore the debt any longer, even if the hospital won't work with you.
+You can't disregard the debt any longer, even if the hospital won't work with you.
 This is a debt that won't just go away.

 Ask the adviser